TempeHS/JPI-Website-SE-Project-2025/README.md

 ## Sprint 1: v-00.00.01

-- set up basic format of website including: layout, navbar, page routes and colour scheme
+- Set up basic format of website including: layout, navbar, page routes and colour scheme

+## Sprint 2: v-00.00.02

+- Set up gallery page and for sale page card
+- Initialise database to input motorcycles to be automatically displayed on the frontend